Filling Asphalt Cracks using rubberized Asphalt Crack Filler

 There are different kinds of cracks that you need to identify, some you can fill yourself and others may require a professional.

-A simple crack is easily repairable, these cracks occur naturally as the ground moves and as the asphalt ages.
-These are usually straight or zig zagging across the surface and now is the time to use asphalt crack filler to repair them.
+A simple crack is easily repairable.
+These cracks occur naturally as the ground moves and the asphalt ages.
+These types of cracks are usually straight or zig zagging across the parkinglot or driveway surface and now is the time to use asphalt crack filler to repair them.

 Please use these instructions for filling large cracks or Pot Holes

-Now that you understand the different kinds of cracks it's time to get to work and begin filling asphalt cracks in your pavement.
+Now that you understand the different kinds of cracks it's time to get to work and begin filling asphalt cracks in your driveway or parking lot pavement.

 You can read about Sealcoating Asphalt in our on-line guide.

 Please keep in mind that these crack filling instructions are a very simplified version of how a professional would repair them.
-They use specialized equipment to clean and prepare the crack and then apply crack filler using specially designed asphalt crack filler application equipment.
+Professional contractors use specialized equipment to clean and prepare cracks quickly and then apply crack filler using specially designed asphalt crack filler application equipment.
+If you are doing a driveway or small parking lot, you can probably get away with a minimal amount of equipment and material.

 Clean the crack by using something that is sturdy like a large screwdriver or pick, which allows you to dig down and completely remove all of the debris.
 This is probably the most important part of the process!
 If you don't get them clean, then the asphalt crack filler wont stay in place and you have wasted your time and money.

-After cleaning and digging the debris from the crack, you need to remove all of the loose debris and this is best accomplished with an air compressor.
-I'm not saying you have to have an air compressor, it just make the task quicker and easier.
+After cleaning and digging the debris from the crack, you will need to remove all of the loose debris and this is best accomplished with an air compressor.
+I'm not saying you have to have an air compressor, it just make the task quicker, easier and more effective without spending a lot of money on equipment you won't use on a regular basis.

 If you do not have access to a compressor then use what you have to sweep and blow the crack out as good as possible.

-Even though we probably have information on this web site discussing the use of a pressure washer for cleaning asphalt cracks, and I will admit to advising using one, I wont advise it unless absolutely necessary, this is because it can "push" water deep under the surface and that water can potentially soften the area under the pavement creating a future pot hole or alligator area.
+Even though we probably have information on this web site discussing the use of a pressure washer for cleaning asphalt cracks, and I will admit to advising using one, I won't advise it unless absolutely necessary.
+Using a pressure washer can "push" water deep under the surface and if it doesn't evaporate before filling the cracks, that water can potentially soften the area under the pavement creating a future pot hole or alligator area.
+We recommend that you ONLY powerwash if you are going to have several days of hot dry weather between the powerwashing and crack filling to provide ample time for the moisture to evaporate.

 Once you have properly prepared the crack for new asphalt crack filler, the next step is filling asphalt cracks using rubberized crack filler.